content-left-bg.png

 Inquiry Learning @ Graceville State School

-Students at our school are actively involved in wondering, questioning, investigating, clarifying, synthesising and articulating ideas and responding to their learning so they learn to participate responsibly and effectively in society.
+Students are actively engaged in wondering, questioning, investigating, clarifying, synthesising and articulating ideas.
+Through this process, they learn to respond thoughtfully to their learning and to participate responsibly and effectively in society.

 WebPartZone1_2